-For medical device companies looking to enter the Singapore market, the registration process can be complex and time-consuming, but it is a necessary step in order to ensure compliance with regulatory requirements and bring products to market.
+For medical device companies looking to enter the Singapore market, the registration process can be complex and time-consuming.
+However, it is a necessary step to ensure compliance with regulatory requirements and bring products to market.

 The medical device industry in Singapore has seen significant growth in recent years.
 The market is driven by a number of factors, including

 This article provides an overview of the medical device registration process in Singapore, including

 - specific requirements for different types of devices.